asvspoof-challenge/2021/PA/Baseline-CQCC-GMM/matlab/README.md

 Results are shown in the ASVspoof 2021 Evaluation Plan.

 ## Contact information
-For any query, please contact ( info at asvspoof.org )
+For any query, please contact organisers at lists.asvspoof.org